Course Start Date

 - A nationally recognised trade qualification at a Certificate III level

 - A strong pathway to continue your study and enhance your career opportunities

 - Skills and knowledge to start your own business

 This course is superseded.
 You can still enrol in this course, and you will be contacted if you need to transition into the next version when it is available.

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a part time on campus course.
-You must attend approximately 8 hours of class.
-You may also be required to complete approximately 4 hours of additional study.
+This is a part time, workplace course.
+You must attend approximately 10 hours of class.
+You may also be required to complete approximately 3 hours of additional study.
 This additional study could include private study, work placements and research.

-The course will run 4 blocks of 4 days per semester for 2 years.
+The course will run 1 days a week for 2 years.